aalto-speech/moodle-mod_digitala/docs/manuals/user_roles.md

 ### Download database reports

-On the overview of the student results the teacher can download the database information in a CSV-form for both the attempts and the teacher suggestions for the grade changes.
+In the overview of the student results, the teacher can download the database information of both the student attempts and the teacher suggestions and feedback in a CSV-form.
+They can also download all the students' recordings as a zipped folder of wav-files.

 <details>
   <summary>Figure: Downloading database reports</summary>